Moroccan Almond Fillo Pastries Recipe

 Posted on 17th of June, 2014 by Lévana

-There is no Moroccan Dessert display without these fabulous fillo pastries.
-I have streamlined this great Moroccan favorite confection, doing away not only with the pesky frying step, but with the no-less pesky syrup step (my secret: Pouring the honey on the piping hot pastries), making it in one fell swoop less sweet and easier to prepare, and keeping it every bit as crunchy and delicious.
+There is no Moroccan Dessert display without these fabulous fillo pastries, first cousins of Baklava.
+Although I am showcasing the glorious almond in the filling of these Fillo Pastries, You certainly could use the walnut or pistachio filling listed in my Baklava recipe link.
+I have streamlined this great Moroccan favorite confection, doing away not only with the pesky frying step, but with the no-less pesky syrup step (my secret: Pouring the honey on the piping hot fillo pastries), making it in one fell swoop less sweet and easier to prepare, and keeping it every bit as crunchy and delicious.

 Do you find working with Fillo Dough daunting?
-You just gotta start somewhere; here are my Tips on Fillo: Follow them, and soon you will actually have fun working with fillo!
+You just gotta start somewhere, for fillo pastries as well as for fillo savories and hors d’oeuvres; here are my Tips on Fillo: Follow them, and soon you will actually have fun working with fillo!

 Makes about 4 dozen pastries